davidmcclure/open-syllabus-project/README.md

 # Open Syllabus Project

-This repository contains a collection of packages and command line utilities for interacting with the OSP corpus, extracting metadata, and loading information into Overview.
+This repository contains a collection of packages and command line utilities for interacting with the OSP corpus, extracting metadata, and loading data into Overview.

 Read about the **[Open Syllabus Project](http://opensyllabusproject.org)**.